ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

     The *Sign in with Microsoft* option that uses Open Authentication to authenticate with the external data source is a beta feature.
     {: beta}

     Before you can connect to SharePoint Online by using Open Authentication, the Discovery connector service must be registered with your Microsoft Azure service.
 To register, you must have a user ID with the *Application administrator* or *Cloud application administrator* role.
 To verify the registration, login to Microsoft Azure (https://portal.azure.com).
 From the *Enterprise applications* page in *Azure Active Directory*, look for the Discovery connector service.
 Its name has the syntax `IBM App Connect_<unique-ID>`.
-Under *Permissions*, click "Grant admin consent for <domain>".
+Under *Permissions*, click *Grant admin consent for `<domain>`*.

     After the connector service is registered, all Azure users can use the connector service to crawl SharePoint Online.
 To restrict who can use the service, open the *Permissions* settings for the service (IBM App Connect), and then set *Assignment required* to `Yes`.
 From the *Users and Groups* list, add to the list only the users who you want to allow to crawl SharePoint Online.